peterbono/ux-seo-audit-agent/README.md

     collapsible sections or can be omitted entirely, keeping the main view focused on actionable insights.
 The **Keywords** tab now shows both the most frequent single‑word keywords and the most common two‑word phrases to reveal deeper patterns in your content.
+It also reports **lexical richness** (the proportion of unique words to the total vocabulary) and the total count of unique words, giving you a quick indication of how varied or repetitive your language is.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
  - **Content gap analysis** – highlights important keywords and H2